armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

 **Halyard**

-Create or update the `spinnakerconfig.yml` file, which is normally in `.hal/default/profiles`, with the following content:
+Create or update the `spinnakerconfig.yml` file (located in `.hal/default/profiles` by default), with the following content:

 ```yaml
 spring: